elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

 #### Unmounting a File System

-Now let&#8217;s un-mount the device.
+Now let's un-mount the device.
 From the storage guide:

 > **7&#46;3.
 Unmounting a File System**
 >